 - All Pages – The All Pages reports let you see the top-performing content and the average revenue you get for each page.
 You’ll get a display of the top pages on your website based on traffic, page views, average view time, bounce rate, unique page views, entrances, page value, and exit percentage.

 - Landing Pages – The Landing Pages reports show information on how visitors are entering your website.
 You can pinpoint exactly which are the top pages where visitors land first.
 The data helps you determine the pages through which you can generate the most conversions and leads.

-- Content Drilldown – If you have any subfolders in your website, you can make use of the Content Drilldown report to find out the top folders.
-You can also discover the top performing content within each folder.
-This lets you see the best content sections on your site's pages.
+- Content Drilldown – If you have any subfolders on your website, you can make use of the Content Drilldown report to find out the top folders.
+You can also discover the top-performing content within each folder.
+This lets you see the best content sections on your site’s pages.

 - Exit Pages – Under the Exit Pages report, you can determine which pages users visit last before leaving your site.
 This is useful for brainstorming strategies to improve these common exit pages.
 It’s highly recommended that you add links to other pages on your website so that visitors stay longer.